Importance of Keywords in Aviation SMS

 Proactive risk management is the practice of addressing known safety concerns before they result in a safety incident.
 The term “nipping it in the bud” applies very strongly here.

 Contrary to popular belief, proactive risk management is not the most important form of risk management.
 It’s simply a type of risk management that is hard to practice until later in SMS implementation.
-As SMS programs solidify reactive risk management techniques, there will be more time and opportunity to begin to practice proactive strategies.
+As an SMS implementation's safety culture matures and reactive risk management processes have been fully developed and practiced, there will be more time and opportunity to begin to practice proactive risk management strategies.

 9 - Key Performance Indicators